Multiflavor Mott insulators in quantum materials and ultracold atoms: SU( ) and Sp( ) magnetism with ultra-cold fermions

-The ED results show that the ground states are always Sp(4) singlets and are located at the $\Gamma$-point.
-The lowest excitations are located at the $X$-point when ${\theta \le 63^{\circ}}$, which are also Sp(4) singlets.
-This implies the breaking of the translation symmetry of one lattice constant along the $x$, or, $y$-direction if this singlet gap vanishes in the thermodynamic limit.
-This would imply a dimerization pattern and a 4-fold degeneracy of the ground states.

-As further increasing $\theta$, this situation qualitatively changes.
-The low energy excitations consist of states of different Sp(4) representations, whose energies are nearly degenerate.
-It is difficult to infer what orders could develop in the thermodynamic limit.
-At ${\theta \ge 72^{\circ}}$, the singlet at $X$-point is no longer the lowest excitation.
-The lowest excited states become a set of Sp(4) 5-vectors located at the $\Gamma$-point, whose Casimir $C=4$.
-There also exist another set of states located at the $M$-point, whose energy is very close to the 5-vector's.
-They form a 10-adjoint representation state with a Casimir ${C=6}$.
-The 5-vector and 10-adjoint states become degenerate at SU(4)$_B$ point, i.e., ${\theta=90^\circ}$.
-Hence, in the thermodynamic limit, we infer the competition of the long-range ordering of $L_{ab}$ at the wavevector of $(\pi, \pi)$ and that of $n_a$ at the wavevector of $(0,0)$.

-Based on the above argument, we would expect a phase transition as follows: A N\'eel order-like state breaking the Sp(4) symmetry appears at large values of $\theta$ in particular close to $90^\circ$; while an Sp(4) singlet ground state breaking the translation symmetry exits at momentum $X$ as lowering $\theta$ to smaller values.
+Below we review the ground state correlations via the exact diagonalization (ED) method.
+Even though it can only be applied to a small ${4\times 4}$ cluster, the associated ground state profiles at different values of $\theta$ still yield valuable information to speculate the thermodynamic limit.
+Based on the ED result, a phase transition would be expected as follows: A N\'eel order-like state breaking the Sp(4) symmetry appears at large values of $\theta$, in particular close to $90^\circ$; while an Sp(4) singlet ground state breaking the translation symmetry exits as lowering $\theta$ to smaller values.